skircheis/xapblr/README.md

 ## Usage

-See `xapblr help` for detailed usage, and `SEARCH.md` for how to form search queries.
+See `xapblr --help` for detailed usage, and `SEARCH.md` for how to form search queries.

+## Rebuilding

+As `xapblr` is developed the indexing of posts may change to fix bugs or add features.
+To allow for this all post data is saved in the database, meaning the index can be rebuilt from local data only.

+`xapblr` uses semantic versioning and changes to indexing imply a minor version increase.
+It is recommended to run `xapblr rebuild` after each minor version increase.

 ## Web interface

 `xapblr` provides a web interface for convenience.
-A *development* version can be launched with `xapblr server'; By default it resides on `localhost:5000`.
+A *development* version can be launched with `xapblr server`; By default it resides on `localhost:5000`.

 A future version will provide a *production* version, suitable to run e.g. with `systemd`.